 “It isn’t the people that are in the best shape that make it to the top of Mt.
 Rainier,” Casey had explained the day before, “it’s the people that want it the most.
 You’ve got to really want it.”

 I’m sure there is a metaphor in there somewhere for life.
 But due to the altitude at 14,410 feet, I’m not sure what it is.

 The sad part of the story is that in reality we were only halfway done.
 We had completed the mentally challenging part, but the real physical test was only 50% over.
 Our legs were done, but we still had a long way to go.
-The next four hours we had an exhausting but breathtaking decent over glaciers and crevasses that were only shadows on the way up.
+For the next four hours we had an exhausting but breathtaking descent over glaciers and crevasses that were only shadows on the way up.

-I’m not going to go into a ton of details on the rest of the decent, but it was exhausting.
-After we got back to camp muir we loaded up are sleeping bags and gear in our bags, took off our crampons and switched to our trekking poles for the final three hour hike back down to civilization.
-There was a lot of sledding and stand up skiing down for the last stretch until we got back to the dirt trailed.
-We were dirty, smelly and sunburned and as we got down to the main trail we eventually started passing little kids and elderly folks out for a short day hike.
-“Did you guys make it all the way the top?”
-A kid in hawaiian shorts asked us.
+I’m not going to go into a ton of details on the rest of the descent, but it was exhausting.
+After we got back to camp Muir we loaded up our sleeping bags and gear in our bags, took off our crampons, and switched to our trekking poles for the final three-hour hike back down to civilization.
+There was a lot of sledding and stand-up skiing down for the last stretch until we got back to the dirt trail.
+We were dirty, smelly, and sunburned and as we got down to the main trail we eventually started passing little kids and elderly folks out for a short day hike.
+“Did you guys make it all the way to the top?”
+A kid in Hawaiian shorts asked us.
 “All the way to the tippy-top,” we responded proudly.
 With over 150 summits of Rainier and 3 of Mt.
 Everest, I’m sure Casey was just shaking his head.
 We may not be professional mountain climbers, but we sure felt like it today.

 |These shots were snapped in our last mile as we reached the end of our journey.|